Protecting Intellectual Property in a Business Sale (2026)

 Customer lists are the unregistered IP most likely to surface as an issue in diligence.
 The pattern: the founder built relationships personally over 15-20 years.
 Customer information lives in the founder’s personal Salesforce, personal LinkedIn, personal email contacts, or personal phone contacts.
 There’s no centralized company CRM.
 The buyer asks: what does the company actually own here, and what walks out the door if the founder leaves?

 What buyers want to see.
-(1) A centralized company CRM containing customer information — not in any individual’s personal account.
+(1) A centralized company CRM containing customer information, not in any individual’s personal account.
 (2) Customer relationships documented (history of interactions, contracts, key contacts at each customer).
 (3) Multiple company-side relationships per customer (not all routing through the founder).
 (4) Confidentiality protections via customer NDAs or master service agreements with confidentiality clauses.
 (5) Non-solicit obligations on departing employees that protect the customer base.

 How to fix it pre-sale.
 12-24 months before going to market: migrate customer information to a centralized company CRM (HubSpot, Salesforce, Pipedrive).
 Document customer relationships beyond the founder’s personal knowledge.
 Introduce key customers to a second-tier company contact (operations manager, sales VP).
 Update employment agreements to include non-solicit covering customer relationships.
 The longer you have, the more thorough the migration; even 90 days of focused work materially improves the picture.

 Personal LinkedIn and customer relationships.
 The founder’s LinkedIn connections often include hundreds of customer-side contacts.
 After a sale, those connections remain personally owned by the founder.
-This isn’t illegal but creates post-close concerns: the founder could (theoretically) leverage those connections competitively.
+This isn’t illegal but creates post-close concerns: the founder could (theoretically) use those connections competitively.
 Mitigation: non-solicit clauses in the deal documents (typically 12-24 months); some deals include non-compete restrictions on the founder’s personal social media activity.

 Customer NDAs and master service agreements.
 Customer relationships gain stronger IP-like protection when customer contracts include confidentiality provisions and non-disclosure of business information.
 Most LMM customer contracts have these provisions; some don’t.
 Pre-sale review: identify customer contracts without confidentiality provisions, propose updates to those customers (often well-received as a normal contract refresh), document the protection level.